purin-san/cinnamon-latte-setup/README.md

     - Click the green **`<> Code`** button at the top of this repo
     - Select **Download ZIP**
     - Unzip the file in your **Downloads** folder
+    - Also unzip the file inside the **cinnamon-latte-setup-main** folder

 2. **Set the Wallpaper**